Electricity Commission of New South Wales: Distribution restructure

 After the takeover of the generation functions by the Electricity Commission, the SCC and other municipal county councils became distributors of electricity only.
-The Prospect County Council was formed in 1957, as a spin-off from the Sydney County Council.
+The Prospect County Council was formed in 1957, as a spin-off from the Sydney County Council, also taking over the electricity distribution assets of a privately-owned utility, Parramatta and Granville Electricity Supply Company.

 In the early 1990s, eastern state governments prepared for the National Electricity Market and electricity deregulation.
 In 1989, the state government formed Sydney Electricity, to take control of electricity distribution from Sydney municipal councils.
 Prospect County Council became Prospect Electricity in 1991, and was responsible for retailing electricity to consumers in the Greater Western Sydney region and was controlled by local councils in the area.
 In 1996, Sydney Electricity was merged with Orion Energy to form EnergyAustralia.
 In 1996, Prospect Electricity was merged with Illawarra Electricity to form Integral Energy.
 Country Energy was formed on 1 July 2001 with the merger of New South Wales rural-based energy retailers, Great Southern Energy, Advance Energy and Northpower.

 On 14 December 2010 Kristina Keneally Labor government sold the state's electricity retailing assets for A$5.3 billion.
 The sales were as follows: